 One of my family’s favorite traditions is decorating for Christmas.
-We all share a love for decking the halls and have been enjoying this hobby for the past 17 years.
-Unfortunately, what goes up, must come down. 🙂 This tutorial includes some helpful ideas I’ve learned over the years to Organize Christmas Decorations.
+We all share a love for decking the halls and have been enjoying this hobby for the past 18 years.
+Unfortunately, what goes up, must come down. 🙂 This tutorial includes some helpful ideas I’ve learned over the years to organize and store Christmas decorations.

 You may want to put on some of your favorite music and have a trash can/donation bin handy.
 Remove all batteries from lights or other miscellaneous decor to prevent corrosion.

-Sterilite 22 Gallon bins are durable and large enough to hold most of my Christmas Decor including my outdoor wreaths.
+I use Sterilite 22 Gallon bins.
+They are durable and large enough to hold most of my Christmas Decor, including my outdoor wreaths.
 I could not find these exact bins this year.
 But Walmart carries similar 20 gallon bins.
 These bins are a seasonal item, so when they are out, the store no longer stocks them.
 For my larger items (Christmas Village & Garland) Rubbermaid 28.8 gallon bins (the ones with the green lids) work well.
 The wrapping paper storage is available at most stores.

-The original ornament boxes keep the decorations safe so I place these boxes at the bottom of the bin.
-Next, place special individual ornaments without a box in the bottom of plastic grocery bags and wrap the excess bag around them a few times.
-Unbreakable (plastic or cardboard) ornaments are placed in a separate smaller bin to keep them together and placed at the top of the bin.
+The original ornament boxes keep the decorations safe, so I place these boxes at the bottom of the bin.
+Next, place special individual ornaments, without a box, in the bottom of plastic grocery bags and wrap the excess bag around them a few times.
+Unbreakable (plastic or cardboard) ornaments are placed in a separate smaller bin to keep them together.
 The Christmas lights are wrapped around cardboard that has been cut to the size of the bin.